Progresif

-Progresif Sdn.
-Bhd. (formerly known as Progresif Cellular) is a Brunei-based Government Linked Company headquartered in Bandar Seri Begawan, Brunei.
-Founded in 2014, Progresif now has more than 130 employees and around 200,000 customers, with eight retail stores throughout the kingdom.
+Progresif Sendirian Berhad, (formerly known as Progresif Cellular Sendirian Berhad), is a Brunei-based government-linked company headquartered in Bandar Seri Begawan, Brunei.
+Founded in 2014, it now has more than 130 employees and around 200,000 customers, with eight retail stores throughout the kingdom.

 History

 Progresif was established in June 2014 after acquiring assets and infrastructure left by the now defunct B-Mobile Communications Sdn Bhd.

 In July 2014, Progresif appointed Paul Hyde as chief executive officer, and entered into an $18 million contract with Chinese multinational telecommunications equipment provider Huawei to help update legacy infrastructure and launch a network stabilisation program.
 This project required a full replacement of the mobile core network and Radio Access Network, in addition to upgrading the backhaul network and all base stations from 3G to HSPA+.
 In February 2016, the company announced plans to launch 4G LTE technology, and in April 2017, the company submitted an official request to Brunei's telecoms regulatory body, Authority for Info-Communications Technology Industry (AITI), to begin trial of a 4G network.

 In June 2017, telecom industry veteran Paul Taylor was named as CEO of the company.
-In October 2017, Progresif relaunched the company website, adding significant content in the areas of news, local events, and technology, as well as content from the company's quarterly magazine, and articles on the Arts & Culture, Environment, Education, and Entrepreneurship.
+In October 2017, Progresif relaunched the company website, adding significant content in the areas of news, local events, and technology, as well as content from the company's quarterly magazine, and articles on the arts & culture, environment, education, and entrepreneurship.

 After the formation of Unified National Network (UNN), Progresif relaunched their products and services in January 2020.
 At the same time, Hjh Nurul Haniah binti Hj Md Jaafar was internally promoted to the position of chief executive officer.